AbiStephenson/AbiStephenson/README.md

 - ✌🏾 Hi, I’m Abi Stephenson
 - 👩🏾‍💻 I am a student at @SocialHackerAcademy, studying Blockchain Development and looking to change the world through technology
-- 🌱 I’m currently learning HTML, CSS, Javascript, Solidity
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Solidity

 <!---